 I hope everyone had a happy (and safe) 4th of July.
-I had all kinds of great blogging plans for some spectacular Ice Cream Cone Cupcakes and other party recipes, but got derailed.
+I had all kinds of great blogging plans for some spectacular Ice Cream Cone Cupcakes and a few other party recipes but then I got derailed.
 Completely foiled.
 That just happens sometimes at the folks.
 I make something and it disappears before I can even get a photo…let alone formally serve it.
 I guess that’s a compliment, lol!!
 Those posts will be coming soon because I plan on posting lots of quick fun summer food, so stay tuned.
 They’ll still be perfect for all the summer parties yet to come, but in the meantime, enjoy these Blackberry Yogurt Swirl Popsicles.

 In the meantime, I’ve made these Blackberry Yogurt Swirl Popsicles several times and finally managed to get a few photos in before they all disappeared (yep, it seems to be happening pretty consistently)!
 These are fantastic and a little more sophisticated than the popsicles the kids and I used to make in paper dixie cups way back when but they’re still easy enough to whip out.
 I suggest you hide them in the freezer, maybe behind a bag of frozen veggies until you’re ready to serve them.

 It’s well worth the little extra time and effort, by the way, to make that lemony syrup.
-That syrup is a game-changer – if you’ve ever had a yogurt pop that was a little gooey or a little chalky or maybe even too hard, you’re not going to have that issue.
+That syrup is a game-changer!
+If you’ve ever had a yogurt pop that was a little gooey or a little chalky or maybe even too hard, you’re not going to have that issue with these.

 Blackberry Yogurt Swirl Popsicles

 Note: if using wooden popsicle sticks, soak in water for at least one hour before making.

 Make and cool the lemon infused simple syrup first:

 - 1/2 cup of water